-We also relate to literature on evolutionarily stable preferences (Becker, 1976, Rogers, 1994, and Robson and Szentes, 2008).
+We also relate to the literature on the formation and evolutionary stability of preferences.
+Becker and Mulligan (1997) study time preference as determined in part by agent choice of effort to increase the 'appreciation' of the future.
+In that paper, wealth causes patience; as we will see, the timing of the increase in growth that occurs following the industrial revolution does not help us to explain the path of interest rates.
+Our paper focuses on what Becker and Mulligan term the 'endowed discount factor' alone.
+Doepke and Zilibotti (2008) focus on the intergenerational evolution of patience across and within social classes as it relates to parental decisions to invest in different characteristics of their children.
+Since this mechanism operates at a shorter time horizon (no more than two to three generations), such a channel is complementary to one driven by selection that operates over much longer periods.
+Other work focuses on preferences as an evolutionarily stable outcome (Becker, 1976, Rogers, 1994, and Robson and Szentes, 2008).
 Since we calibrate a dynamic model that incorporates the shifting distribution of types, we are able to show just how long it can take for such stable preferences to be realized.
 The closest to our set-up is Hansson and Stuart (1990), in which the population growth of a dynasty is assumed monotonically increasing in per-capita consumption.
 In our model, population growth is a function of preferences and of the environment.
-The long-run in our model is the result of a slow process of selection that leads to the most patient dynasty dominating, a result which also echoes the Ramsey (1928) conjecture.5
+The long-run in our model is the result of a slow process of selection that leads to the most patient dynasty dominating, a result which also echoes the Ramsey (1928) conjecture.6